 - How do you ensure that every design decision is based on a clear hierarchy of users’ needs?

-Although it's vital to involve real employees in your project, it's not feasible to involve users in every single decision.
-But you can create a virtual panel of key employees that can provide direction and clarity around key issues.
-That is the core value of creating intranet user personas.
+Although it's vital to involve real employees in your project, it's simply not feasible to involve every user in every single decision.
+However, you can create a virtual panel of key employees that can provide direction and clarity around key issues.

 What is an intranet user persona?